 Consider putting materials on reserve that will be needed by large numbers of students to ensure all students will have access to them.

 Ensure students have the necessary technical support to complete the assignment.
-If you're requiring that students create multimedia presentations contact UWB IT or Cascadia's Open Learning Center for assistance.
+If you're requiring that students create multimedia presentations contact UWB IT or Cascadia's Bock Learning Center for assistance.

 Common Challenges to Avoid